 The tramp noticed where his eyes had gone.

-‘Already started work before you turned up kid; didn’t hurt half as much as I thought either.
+‘Already started work before you turned up kid; didn’t hurt half as much as I thought.
 Saw you running by and thought I could do with some company for the last bit, sorry.’

-A knife tinkled to the floor, scarlet and steel that caught what was left of the city’s lights for a second before the shadows claimed it.
+Ilia shrugged, and a knife tinkled to the floor, scarlet and steel catching what was left of the city’s lights for a second before the shadows claimed it.

 ‘You wouldn’t know what it’s like to feel really afraid, not yet, you’re too young.
 I never used to feel like that either, but I learnt.’

-‘I’m terrified already, what’s your story?
+‘I’m terrified already,’ Nicu stifled a yawn, ‘what’s your story?
 Better hurry up old man.
 You haven’t got long.’

-Eyes that looked like they’d been washed out with bleach blinked back at him.
+Eyes that looked like they’d been bleached blinked back at him.

 ‘First a drink.’